sentclose/sentc-docs/docs/guide/e2ee/file.md

 You can also set a token for us, so you know that the request comes really from our api to delete the files.

-### When downloading a part the part id is in the url
+### When downloading a part, the part id is in the url

 The sdk will call your endpoint with a get request and the part id in the url.
 And except the encrypted file part as bytes.